Jim Harbaugh: 2017 season

-Michigan finished the season in the Outback Bowl, losing 19–26 to South Carolina, becoming the only team in the Big Ten Conference to lose its bowl game in the 2017-2018 bowl season and giving them an 8–5 record on the year.
+Michigan finished the season in the Outback Bowl, losing 19–26 to South Carolina, becoming the only team in the Big Ten Conference to lose its bowl game in the 2017–2018 bowl season and giving them an 8–5 record on the year.

 2018 season

-Michigan began the 2018 season ranked 14 in the AP poll.
+Michigan began the 2018 season ranked 14th in the AP Poll.
 They lost their first game of the season against No. 12 Notre Dame 17–24, but rebounded the next two weeks with a 49–3 win over Western Michigan University and a 45–20 win over SMU.
 Three weeks later, the 5–1 Wolverines faced the No. 15 Wisconsin Badgers in a Saturday night showdown.
 Michigan won the game 38–13, moving to No. 6 in the AP Poll.
 The next week, the Wolverines beat rival Michigan State 21–7, moving to 5th in the AP Poll.
 After a bye week, the Wolverines trampled Penn State 42–7, moving to 4th in both the AP poll and the College Football Playoff Rankings.
 They would stay at that ranking after a 31–20 win over Indiana that earned the Wolverines a share of the East Division title.
 Michigan lost at #10 Ohio State 62–39, denying Michigan a chance to play in the Big Ten Championship Game.
 Ohio State's 62 points set a record for points against Michigan in regulation.
 Harbaugh became the first Michigan coach to lose his first four starts against the Buckeyes.
-The Wolverines then lost to the Florida Gators 41–15 in the Peach Bowl, finishing with another 10–3 season.
+The Wolverines lost to the Florida Gators 41–15 in the Peach Bowl, finishing with another 10–3 season.